Protecting your privacy is important to Borden Ladner Gervais LLP and its management corporations (collectively, "BLG", "we" or "us").

 This Policy explains how BLG collects, uses and discloses personal information concerning its clients and other individuals ("you"), other than BLG’s professionals, employees and agents.

-Any personal information you provide to us will be treated with care and, subject to this Policy and applicable law, will not be used or disclosed in a way to which you have not consented.
+Any personal information you provide to us will be treated with care and, subject to the terms of this Policy and applicable law.
 Our professionals, employees and agents are also subject to professional and ethical obligations relating to the confidentiality of information BLG receives in the context of providing legal services.

-Personal Information — The term “personal information” refers to any information about an identifiable individual or any information that allows an individual to be identified.
-In general, personal information does not include business contact information, such as your name, title or position, business address, business telephone or fax number in your capacity as an employee of an organization.
+The term "personal information" refers to any information about an identifiable individual or any information that allows an individual to be identified.
+In general, personal information does not include business contact information, such as your name, title or position, business address, business telephone or fax number.
 During your relationship with BLG, you may be asked to provide certain personal information concerning you and/or other individuals (such as witnesses, family members, adverse parties, employees, directors, officers, shareholders, investors, business partners, customers, etc.).
-Examples of such information include name, date of birth, home address, financial and credit information, billing and account information and other information relating to the provision of legal services by BLG.
+Examples of such information include name, date of birth, home address and phone number, occupation, details of your government issued identification (driver’s licence, passport or similar record), tax residency and identification, financial and credit information, billing and account information and other information relating to the provision of legal services by BLG.